SAP-samples/teched2025-AD161/exercises/ex4/README.md

 For all entities in the Data Product service `sap.s4com.Customer.v1`, no _.hdbtable_ files are generated any more.
-Instead, there are corresponding _.hdbsynonym_ files to connect to the virtual tables in schema `DP_VT_CUSTOMER`, and _.hdbview_ files that align the case sensitive names in BDC with "unquoted" names database names in CAP CDS.
+Instead, there are corresponding _.hdbsynonym_ files to connect to the virtual tables in schema `DP_VT_CUSTOMER`, and _.hdbview_ files that align the case sensitive names in BDC with "unquoted" database names in CAP CDS.

 4. Deploy to HANA: in the xtravels terminal, run
     ```sh